lpaul27/ComputationalBioPhysics/README.md

 ### Project Outline
-A computational simulation was created to model cell interaction with an environment.
+A computational simulation was created to model cell interaction with an environment under the advising of Dr. Jonathan Dawson.
 The model simulates cell-cell interaction and cell-field interaction.
 The model was created using MATLAB.